-Two years later, did the Chiefs or the Seahawks get the better of the Frank Clark trade?
+Two years later, did the Seahawks or the Chiefs win the Frank Clark trade?

 So who got the better of the deal?

-In the regular season, Clark hasn’t matched the production in Kansas City as he did his last year in Seattle.
-Clark has 14 sacks in 29 regular season games (he had 13 in his final year in Seattle) and a combined 29 quarterback hits (he had 27 in his last year in Seattle).
+In the regular season, Clark hasn’t matched the production in Kansas City of his last year in Seattle.
+Clark has 14 sacks in 29 regular-season games (he had 13 in his final year in Seattle) and a combined 29 quarterback hits (he had 27 in his last year in Seattle).

 But he’s been a monster in the playoffs, with seven sacks in five postseason games with the Chiefs, including two this year, and has obviously been a powerful force on a team that could become just the ninth in NFL history to win consecutive Super Bowls.

-The Chiefs wouldn’t seem to have any regret, though Clark’s cap hits the next three years will be worth watching — $25.8, $26.3 and $27.8 million, big increases from the $6.5 million and $19.3 million of his first two years in KC.
+The Chiefs wouldn’t seem to have any regret, though Clark’s cap hits the next three years will be worth watching — $25.8 million, $26.3 million and $27.8 million, big increases from the $6.5 million and $19.3 million of his first two years in Kansas City.

 Seattle spent much of the 2019 season and early 2020 chasing a pass rush, and the somewhat mixed results of the Clowney experience might have led to the idea that the Seahawks might have been better off keeping Clark.

-But here’s one thing to consider — in terms of just the two most basic raw stats for rushers, sacks and QB hits, Seattle got almost the same production this year out of Carlos Dunlap in eight games (five sacks, 14 QB hits) as Clark gave KC this year in 15 (six and 15).
+But here’s one thing to consider — in terms of just the two most basic raw stats for rushers, sacks and quarterback hits, Seattle got almost the same production this year out of Carlos Dunlap in eight games (five sacks, 14 quarterback hits) as Clark gave Kansas City this year in 15 (six and 15).

 And while Metcalf wasn’t a direct result of the Clark trade, the odds Seattle gets him seem a lot less likely without the draft flexibility the Clark trade allowed.
-Seattle’s picks prior to the Clark trade were 21, 84, 124 and 159.
+Seattle’s choices prior to the Clark trade were 21, 84, 124 and 159.
 The picks Seattle went to New England to get Metcalf were Nos.
-77 and 118, a deal made after the Seahawks had already drafted Collier and Blair.
+77 and 118, a deal made after the Seahawks already had drafted Collier and Blair.

 In an interview with Adam Jude of The Seattle Times earlier this year, Schneider basically said the move up to get Metcalf wouldn’t have happened without the trade of Clark.